lukaszklis/homepage-old/_posts/2015-06-20-to-bem-or-not-to-bem.md

 frameworks, grid systems and methodologies have been developed to help developers' worklife.
 [Bootstrap](http://getbootstrap.com), [Foundation](http://foundation.zurb.com),
-[Semantic UI](http://semantic-ui.com) – those are examples of only some of those.
+[Semantic UI](http://semantic-ui.com)—those are examples of only some of those.
 Tools like these have allowed us to rapidly create prototypes or web applications.
 Doing front-end became easy.
 Did it really?

 ## Hello Bootstrap

-Let's take a closer look at one of the most famous CSS framework - Bootstrap.
+Let's take a closer look at one of the most famous CSS framework—Bootstrap.
 You've picked a task where you're supposed to create a button on your site.

 ```html